developerPCR/panda-core-dev-docu-PCR/docs/whichbuy.md

 # Decide my Template

-There are multiple templates and designs combinations that you can choose.
+<h2>There are multiple templates and designs combinations that you can choose.</h2>

 :::caution
 We dont have access to your project in anyway, all you will have is the Panda Template, Google Functions and Documentation to setup all the other services.